Frequently Asked Questions

 Do you have a lunch program?

-BCA partners with The Simply Fresh Kitchen to offer an on-campus alternative to home-packed lunches.
-Students attending Extended Care Kindergarten and 1st-Middle School are required to bring or purchase lunch Monday through Thursday.
-Additionally, we offer several Chick-Fil-A Spirit Day lunches throughout the year for purchase.
+BCA partners with Roadrunner Foods to offer an on-campus alternative to home-packed lunches.
+Students attending Extended Care Kindergarten and 1st grade and up are required to bring or purchase lunch Monday through Thursday.
+Additionally, we offer several Chick-fil-A Spirit Day lunches throughout the year for purchase.
+It also should be noted that BCA is a peanut free campus.

 Does the school have an emergency disaster and campus-safety plan?